8.4 try-with-resources and Advanced Exception Techniques

 System.out.println("High-level error: " + e.getMessage());

-System.out.println("Cause: " + e.getCause().getMessage());
+System.out.println("Cause: " + e.getCause().getMessage()); // FileNotFoundException

 }

-5. Checked vs Unchecked Exceptions
+5. Checked vs Unchecked Exception Summary

-| Type | Examples | Handling |
+| Category | Examples | Handling |

 |---|---|---|

-| Checked | IOException, SQLException | Must use try-catch or declare throws |
+| Checked Exception | IOException, SQLException | Must use try-catch or declare throws |

-| Unchecked | NullPointerException, IllegalArgumentException | Optional |
+| Unchecked Exception | NullPointerException, IllegalArgumentException | Optional (runtime exception) |

-| Error | OutOfMemoryError, StackOverflowError | Generally not handled |
+| Error | OutOfMemoryError, StackOverflowError | Generally no handling needed |

 Real-world exception handling patterns: